mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 but exploration also continues in other directions, albeit at a much slower pace.

-This ‘warrior-explorer ethic’ has a strong effect on Zhodani naval culture.
+This 'warrior-explorer ethic' has a strong effect on Zhodani naval culture.
 Many Zhodani officers possess advanced degrees in sophontology or other scientific fields, as well as engineering and naval tactics, and